currentxchange/tools.cXc.world/README.md

 These tools integrates with our [media NFT standards](https://standards.cXc.world) for Atomic Assets.

-> These are web4 standards, meaning they keep spacetime data.
+> These standards keep spacetime data, which we call web 4.

 # Live Tools 🛠

-## Web4 Category/Schema Creator (pending release on [tools.cXc.world](https://tools.cXc.world/nft/schema))
+## Media Category/Schema Creator ⚡️ Live on [tools.cXc.world](https://tools.cXc.world))
 We make it easier to get started with a well structured NFT collection.

 Load + customize fields based on our [media NFT standards](https://standards.cXc.world)